 Why is an anticoagulation clinic needed?

-Your provider must complete and send a referral form to the anticoagulation clinic.
+Your provider must complete and send a referral form to the Anticoagulation Clinic.
 This provider must be someone whom you intend to continue to visit at least once a year.
-You must be willing and able to come in for a 15-minute appointment with our clinician at least once a month, but more often if necessary.

-The anticoagulation clinic is conveniently located in the Firelands Center for Coordinated Care at the Hayes/Tyler corner of the Firelands Regional Medical Center main campus Medical Arts Building, 1221 Hayes Ave., Suite F. The anticoagulation clinic hours are as follows:
+The anticoagulation clinic is located in the Firelands Center for Coordinated Care at the Hayes/Tyler corner of the Firelands Regional Medical Center main campus Medical Arts Building, 1221 Hayes Ave., Suite F. The anticoagulation clinic hours are: